 A proofread is intended as a last line of defense against rogue errors.
 Because the manuscript is considered essentially finished by the time it is being proofread, proofreading is an extremely careful reading that only corrects the most egregious errors.
 Proofreading is not an editing stage in which changes are made if they can be avoided because the more changes made in a final reading, the more likely it is that an error will be introduced.

 If your text has not been previously edited by an editor, you need a copyedit, not a proofread.
-If you submit a manuscript for proofreading that has clearly not been professionally edited, I will direct you towards the copyediting rates.
+To avoid both wasting your money and my time, I will not proofread a manuscript that has clearly not been professionally edited.

 I loved your copyedit.
 Can you also proofread my manuscript?